Lqvrent/DockerStuff/Azuriom-Bundle/README.md

 To change the database credentials, edit the `POSTGRES_USER`, `POSTGRES_PASSWORD` and `POSTGRES_DB` environment variables.<br />
 By default, they are set to `root`, `123456` and `azuriom` respectively.<br /><br />
 If you want to use apache or nginx, you can change the `lqvrent/azuriom-apache:latest` by `lqvrent/azuriom-nginx:latest` and vice versa.<br /><br />
-If you want to edit on the fly Azuriom's files or the database, you can change the `volumes` section to `./azuriom:/var/www/azuriom` and `./postgres:/var/lib/postgresql/data` respectively.<br />
+If you want to edit on the fly Azuriom's files or the database, you can change the `volumes` section to `./azuriom:/var/www/azuriom` and `./postgres:/var/lib/postgresql/data` respectively.
+This will cause the website being more slow.
+See the *note* section in the usage if you got a problem in runtime.<br />

 ## ⚙️ Configuration - Azuriom installation
 When you first start the Azuriom server, you will be asked to install Azuriom.<br />